Who could England play in the World Cup 2018 knockout rounds?

 Who could England play in the World Cup knockout stages?

-If England make it to the Round of 16, their next match day will depend on whether they finished first or second in Group G. This is likely to rest solely on how well they do on their final group game against Belgium.
+This will depend on whether England finished first or second in Group G. And that will rest solely on how well they do on their final group game against Belgium.

 Although we can’t be sure of match times until the group stage is over, we do know the game will almost certainly air on ITV.
 The World Cup match split between the BBC and ITV means that the latter network gets the first pick of a round of 16 matches to broadcast.